KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | Total Worldwide | 12,000,000 |

 Of these members and constituents:
-* Who are the mobile users
+* Who are the mobile users?
 * Who would become a mobile user/use app?

 From my own experience, there are members, typically of an older generation, who do not use mobile, and are not receptive to adopting it.